SeanMurphy2k17/AdvancedSemanticMemoryClustering/README.md

 - Track which generated outputs received positive feedback
 - Maintain narrative or stylistic consistency across sessions

+### 7. **Embodied robotics platforms**
+Context-aware spatial comprehension
+- Remember on a semantic level where something is
+- Remember a location and what usually occurs there
+- Can remember how to perform location specific tasks
 ---

 ## Architecture Philosophy